- Take-Home Exam Schedule

 - may not continue the exam beyond the specified THES window of time.
 After you have uploaded your answer file, you will be required to review and verify the uploaded file.

 NOTE: If you encounter difficulties uploading there is a built-in ten minute grace period.
 All late exams will be so marked.
 The grace period should be used EXCLUSIVELY for upload difficulties.
 You are prohibited from working on your exam answer during the grace period.
 There are two types of take-home exams, full period take-home exams (available to students during the entire exam period) and fixed-schedule take-home exams (must be taken on the day and time scheduled by the Office of Academic Services).

-Full period take-home exams are available to students on THES from October 22 - October 29.
+Full period take-home exams are available to students on THES from December 9 - December 21 at 11:59pm New York Time.